LLNL/Caliper/README.md

     This is used to remove call paths within the Caliper library from the context.
     Default: 10.

+* `event` The event trigger service.
+This service will trigger a context/measurement snapshot when attributes are updated.
+  * `CALI_EVENT_TRIGGER`=(attr1:attr2:...)
+List of attributes where
+    snapshots are triggered.
+If empty, snapshots are triggered on every attribute update.

 * `debug` Print annotation and measurement events.
   Useful to debug source-code annotations.